Why LLMs are so effective? Because language is thought

 Part 2 - Why LLMs work so well?

 The second time we experienced telepathy, Paolo and I were having drinks, again, but this time at my place.
 We were discussing how R and I have English as our love-layer, our first example.
 Similarly, Paolo was sharing how he and his friends were able to speak a version of Spanish that was specific to the few blocks of Mexico City where he grew up in.
-There was not a single phrase that triggered us but similar to our first telepathic encounter, we reached exactly the same conclusion: “language is crazy and it has so much depth!”
-Which then devolved into, “Wow, language IS thought”, and eventually morphed into, “… and that’s why LLMs work so well!”
-Call it what you want, either the ramblings of two friends, or simply, a narrative vehicle to hook you into reading this essay until the end.
+There was not a single phrase that triggered us but similar to our first telepathic encounter, we reached exactly the same conclusion*: “language is crazy and it has so much depth!”* Which then devolved into*, “Wow, language IS thought”, and eventually morphed into, “… and that’s why LLMs work so well!” *Call it what you want, either the ramblings of two friends, or simply, a narrative vehicle to hook you into reading this essay.
 However, it is true.
 We both thought about it and we both knew that the other person was thinking it.
-We might have even produced an unintelligible whiteboard, which roughly served as the basis for our essay.
-For a second time, our shared understanding of reality, the content we were discussing and, unfortunately, our jobs as PM working with LLMs, led us to exactly the same train of thought.
-This was the second telepathic moment and we really wish that everyone can one day experience this level of semantic connection.
+For a second time, our shared understanding of reality, the content we were discussing and, unfortunately, our jobs as Product Managers working with LLMs, led us to exactly the same train of thought.
+This was the second telepathic moment and we really wish everyone to experience this level of semantic connection.

 We allowed our thoughts to wander for a bit.
 Despite not having whiteboards to prove it, our minds were blown a few more times that night.
 What if language is just one of the many substrates that can describe some aspect of reality?
 As we already saw, math can do it quite well.
 But what about code?
 What about sounds, music, light, images and colors?
 Each substrate is a kind of representation which describes, at different levels, a different aspect of reality.
 The vibes are totally real.
 However, we will leave these exploding thoughts for some other time.
 For now, we can just hope that this essay has been able to telepathically transmit to you, dear reader, our core idea: that LLMs work because they have been able to model language, one of the core components of our thoughts, in all of its richness and depth.